chiselko6/scrabble/README.md

 ## Rules

-In this game 2+ players score points by placing tiles with letters onto a game board (usually divided into a 15x15 grid of squares, but in this game it can be anything, which can fit the screen).
+In this game 2+ players score points by placing tiles with letters onto a game board (usually divided into a 15x15 grid of squares, but in this game it can be anything, which can fit the screen - with current default 20x20).
-The tiles must form words that, in crossword fashion, read left to right in rows or downward in columns, and be included in a standard dictionary or lexicon.
+The tiles must form words that, in crossword fashion, are to read left to right in rows or downward in columns, and be included in a standard dictionary or lexicon.

 ### Points